 At earlier stages, simply changing your eyeglass or contact lens prescription is all you need.
 Using brighter lights for reading or a magnifying glass may also help.
 If halos or glare are a problem, limit night driving.
 Sunglasses and tinted lenses can improve driving comfort during the day.
 See your eye doctor for any concerns you have.

 If a cataract begins to interfere with your day-to-day life, an ophthalmologist specializing in cataract surgery can remove the cloudy lens and replace it with a clear lens implant.

 These are usually a harmless, natural part of aging.
 They are shadows of vitreous, which is the gel-like substance that makes the eye round, cast on the retina.

 Floaters can appear as spots, threadlike strands, or squiggly lines that drift around, even when your eye stops moving.
 They are most obvious when you look at something bright, like a blue sky.
 They are more common in people who are very nearsighted or who have had cataract surgery.

 If you suddenly notice many floaters, it may mean a part of the vitreous has pulled away from the retina all at once, sometimes with a tear in the retina.
-If you also have a loss of peripheral vision, along the sides of what you’re seeing, and light flashes, the retina may be lifting from its normal position.
+If you also have a loss of side vision, and light flashes, the retina may be lifting from its normal position.
 This is a retinal detachment.
 It can cause permanent vision loss, even blindness, if not treated.
 Seek immediate medical attention by seeing your eye doctor.
-If surgery is necessary, an ophthalmologist or a “retina specialist” may be called upon to treat the condition.
+If surgery is necessary, an ophthalmologist or a “retina specialist” may be called upon.